dnlbowers/Vape-Store/TESTING.md

 |:---:|:---|
 |&check;| Quantity can be selected on the product page.
 |&check;| Quantity can be selected on the product detail page.
-|&check;| User cannot set the quantity selector to more than the in stock level
+|&check;| User cannot set the quantity selector to more than the in-stock level
 |&check;| User cannot set the quantity selector to less than 1
-|&check;| User can set the quantity selector to the in stock level
+|&check;| User can set the quantity selector to the in-stock level
 |&check;| User can set the quantity selector to 1
 |&check;| User can use the plus and minus buttons to select the quantity.
 |&check;| User cannot add a quantity of 0 to the cart.
 |&check;| User cannot add more than the stock level to their cart.
-|&check;| server side checks prevent the user from adding more than the stock level to their cart even if they change the input max value in the dev tools.
+|&check;| server-side checks prevent the user from adding more than the stock level to their cart even if they change the input max value in the dev tools.
-|&check;| User receives message if item added to cart.
+|&check;| User receives a message if an item is added to the cart.
-|&check;| User receives message if if new quantity selected takes the cart total number of items over the stock level.
+|&check;| User receives a notification if the new quantity selected takes the cart's total number of items over the stock level.
 |&check;| Quantity selector is disabled if the product is out of stock.

 |passed | **View items in my bag to be purchased** so that I can **identify the total cost of my purchases before checkout.**
 |:---:|:---|
 |&check;| The site has a shopping cart page.
-|&check;| The shopping cart page has a list of all the items in the users cart.
+|&check;| The shopping cart page has a list of all the items in the user's cart.
-|&check;| The shopping cart page has a total price for all the items in the users cart.
+|&check;| The shopping cart page has a total price for all the user cart items.
 |&check;| The shopping cart page has a button to proceed to checkout.
 |&check;| The shopping cart page has a button to remove items from the cart.

 |passed | **Adjust the quantity of individual items in my bag** so that I can **easily make changes to my bag.**
 |:---:|:---|
 |&check;| The quantity of each item in the cart can be changed and updated from the cart page.
-|&check;| Total recalculates each time the quantity is changed.
+|&check;| Total recalculates each time the quantity is adjusted.
-|&check;| User is shown success/error message when state changed in cart.
+|&check;| User is shown a success/error message when the state changes in the cart.
-|&check;| User cannot set the quantity selector to more than the in stock level
+|&check;| User cannot set the quantity selector to more than the in-stock level
 |&check;| User cannot set the quantity selector to less than 1
-|&check;| User can set the quantity selector to the in stock level.
+|&check;| User can set the quantity selector to the in-stock level.
 |&check;| User can set the quantity selector to 1.
 |&check;| User can use the plus and minus buttons to select the quantity.
 |&check;| User cannot add a quantity of 0 to the cart.